alexs-db/rootMe/Cryptanalysis/Hash - SHA2/Readme.md

 Indeed you have to use a dictionary file and a file with the hash to find the flag.
 But be attentive to what it ask on the subject, you have a little manipulation to do after find the decrypt SHA2 hash.

+To correctly decode the hash you have to remove 'k' from the string.

 Here a little clue to help you : hashcat -a 0 -m 0 hashs.txt rockyou.txt (don't forget to adapt this command).